wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

-# Applicability
+## Applicability

 This behavior should apply to all general-purpose recursive resolvers used on the public Internet.

-# Resolver Requirements
+# LocalRoot enabled resolver requirements

 In order to implement the mechanism described in this document:

-- The system MUST be able to validate the contents of the root zone using ZONEMD {{RFC8976}}, which also requires supporting DNSSEC for verifying the root zone's ZONEMD record.
+- The resolver system MUST be able to validate the contents of the root zone using ZONEMD {{RFC8976}}, which also requires supporting DNSSEC for verifying the root zone's ZONEMD record.

-- The system MUST have an up-to-date copy of the public part of the Key Signing Key (KSK) {{RFC4033}} used to sign the DNS root.
+- The resolver system MUST have a configured DNSSEC trust anchor as an up-to-date copy of the public part of the Key Signing Key (KSK)
+  {{RFC4033}} or used to sign the DNS root or its DS record.

-- The system MUST be able to retrieve a copy of the entire root zone (including all DNSSEC-related records) {{protocol-steps}}.
+- The resolver system MUST be able to retrieve a copy of the entire root zone (including all DNSSEC-related records) {{protocol-steps}}.

-- The system MUST be able to fall back to querying the authoritative root servers whenever the local copy of the root zone data is unavailable or has been deemed stale {{protocol-steps}}.
+- The resolver system MUST be able to fall back to querying the authoritative RSS servers whenever the local copy of the root zone data is unavailable or has been deemed stale {{protocol-steps}}.

-A corollary of the above list is that a resolver running LocalRoot MUST return equivalent answers about the DNS root or any other part of the DNS as if it was not operating as a LocalRoot.
+A corollary of the above list is that a resolver operating as a LocalRoot MUST return equivalent answers about the DNS root or any other part of the DNS as if it was not operating as a LocalRoot.

 # Functionality of a LocalRoot enabled resolver

 The functionality of LocalRoot enabled resolver includes:

-1. Consulting the list of publication points for DNS root zone data
+1. Identifying locations from where root zone data can be obtained
    {{iana-root-zone-list}}.
-2. Downloading and refreshing the root zone data from a publication point {{protocol-steps}}.
+2. Downloading and refreshing the root zone data from one of the publication points {{protocol-steps}}.
 3. Integrating and serving the data while performing DNS resolutions
    {{integrating-root-zone-data}}